 In this Kraken review, I will take you through an overview of the popular cryptocurrency exchange, including supported cryptocurrencies, deposit methods, fees, and security.
-Plus if you’re interested in staking your crypto assets, you can now stake and earn rewards.
+Plus if you’re interested in taking your crypto assets, you can now stake and earn rewards.

 What is Kraken?

 Kraken Exchange is a San Francisco-based cryptocurrency exchange that was founded in 2011.
-The platforms enables users to trade more than 30 digital assets and 7 different FIAT currencies.
+The platform enables users to trade more than 30 digital assets and 7 different FIAT currencies.
 It’s now trusted by more than 5 million traders, institutions, and authorities around the world.